Migracode-Barcelona/old-syllabus-contents/others/lesson0.md

 1. Export your website as a zip file from CodePen.
 [Help >](https://blog.codepen.io/documentation/features/exporting-pens/)
 2. Extract the contents of the zip file to a folder on your computer. **Make a note** of the location of this folder.
-3. Put the contents of the this folder in a Github repository.
+3. Upload the contents of this folder to a Github repository.
 To do this, you first need to create a new repository in your account on GitHub that has exactly the same name as the folder of the website on your computer.
-Upload the code from your computer into your GitHub repository, by using the `git add .`, `git commit -m "Your message"` and `git push` commands.
+To upload the code from your computer into your GitHub repository: make sure you are in the directory where you have your website code (use `cd` to get into that directory).
+Then use the `git add .`, `git commit -m "Your message"` and `git push` commands as explained.
 4. You should now have a repository with your code in your GitHub account: `http://github.com/your-username/your-repository-name`.
 Here you can see your code, and there should be an overview of your files, including an `index.html` file.

 ### How to publish your website in Github.io with GitHub Pages